sandhaka/bolt-jwt/BoltJwt/README.md

 Only MS SQL is supported

 #### Key pair
-You have to use yours key pair to generate valid tokens though a docker volume
+You have to use yours key pair to generate valid tokens

 - **dev.boltjwt.pfx**: Private key
 - **dev.boltjwt.crt**: The signed certificate to decode the token used by all other consumer services